 After years of being on people’s wish lists, Netflix has finally started rolling its most oft-desired feature: the ability to download movies and shows for offline viewing.
-For the time being, this option is only available on mobile devices—smartphones and tablets that run iOS and Android—but you can start using it now.
+This option is available in the Netflix apps for iOS, Android, and Windows 10.

 This means a couple of things: you can watch Netflix on the go without eating up your data cap, and you can watch your favorite shows or movies while on a plane or subway with no data connection.
 That’s pretty huge.

 Of course, there are caveats, too.
 Firstly, the option to download movies or shows isn’t available for the entire Netflix catalog yet, but rather a specifically curated subset.
 A large part of the offline catalog includes Netflix original shows (which, let’s be honest here, is some of the best stuff on Netflix anyway), along with some other select titles.
 I imagine the selection will continuously change, which should keep things fresh.